ROCm/Tensile/docs/src/conceptual/solution-selection-catalogs.rst

   :description: Tensile is a tool for creating a benchmark-driven backend library for GEMM
   :keywords: Tensile, GEMM, Tensor, Tensile API documentation, Tensile library creation

-.. _solution-catalogs:
+.. _solution-selection-catalogs:

 ***************************
 Solution selection catalogs
 ***************************

 Tensile provides a mechanism by which only a subset of the code object files produced during a build are loaded at runtime.
 This is necessary to avoid the overhead associated with loading code object files including initialization time and the memory footprint of the loaded code object files.
 However, this introduces the problem of knowing which code object file to load.
 Solution selection is the process by which the **TensileHost** library determines what kernel is preferred and, in turn, what code object file contains the selected kernel.
 This process uses a hierarchical structure to efficiently search for kernels based on hardware, problem size, and transpose, among others.
 This is the role of the **solution selection catalog** [1]_---a serialized file that uses a hierarchical schema to organize kernel metadata for efficient lookup at runtime.

 .. note::
     Throughout this document we will refer to catalog files with the .yaml extension.
-In practice solution selection catalogs are usually serialized with `MessagePack <https://msgpack.org/>`_, which uses the .dat extension.
+In practice, solution selection catalogs are usually serialized with `MessagePack <https://msgpack.org/>`_, which uses the .dat extension.

 Catalog hierarchy